bitnami/charts/drupal/README.md

 It also packages the Bitnami MariaDB chart which is required for bootstrapping a MariaDB deployment for the database requirements of the Drupal application.

+## Prerequisites

+- Kubernetes 1.3+ with Alpha APIs enabled
+- PV provisioner support in the underlying infrastructure

 ## Get this chart

 Download the latest release of the chart from the [releases](../../../releases) page.